Vescusia/pog-bilder/PROTOCOL.md

 # The Objects
-The actual data will be serialized using [BSON](https://en.wikipedia.org/wiki/BSON), a more efficient version of JSON.
+The actual data will be serialized using [Protocol Buffers](https://protobuf.dev/programming-guides/proto3/), matching the simple and efficient needs for this project.
-This section will describe the actual data-objects being sent in a JSON-like form.

 This is not the [protocol](#the-protocol).
+This section will describe the data-objects being sent in an abstract way.

+**These are abstract definitions, please refer to the `messages.proto` file for concrete specifics.**

 ### Message
 ```